Julshar/Primes-Calculator/README.md

 # Primes-Calculator
-Simple program designed to calculate prime numbers efficiently Developed for learning purposes
+Simple program designed to calculate prime numbers efficiently.
+Developed for learning purposes

 WORK IN PROGRESS

-The app is in development state
+This app is in development state.
 There may be critical bugs in code as the initial version of app is not debugged yet

 General goals:
 - Fully corss platform